bbatsov/batsov.com/_posts/2011-04-24-emacs-dev-kit.markdown

-During the past few months I've been working on a project to convert my vast Emacs configuration into something generally useful and self-contained that could help the general software engineer.
+During the past few months I've been working on a project to convert my vast Emacs configuration into something generally useful and self-contained that could help the typical software engineer.
 Thus the [Emacs Dev Kit](https://github.com/bbatsov/emacs-dev-kit) was born.
 Conceptually it's similar to the older
 [Emacs Starter Kit](https://github.com/technomancy/emacs-starter-kit)